TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/am62x_evm_setup.md

     - Booting application via UART
     - Uboot and Linux terminal

+  - We use the 3rd USB serial port, as seen in the device manager, as terminal output for examples which run from DM R5F (WKUP R5F)

   - We use the 4th USB serial port, as seen in the device manager, as terminal output for examples which run from MCU M4F

       \imageStyle{ccs_uart_02.png,width:25%}